How to Clean Laminate Kitchen Cabinets

 - Saturate a clean rag in the cleaning solution and squeeze the excess moisture out of it.

 - Use the damp rag to gently wipe down all of the laminate kitchen cabinets.
 Do not forget to wipe the inner side of the doors as well.
-Once you have done with the exterior surfaces of the cabinets, remove everything from inside and wipe down the inside thoroughly.
+Once you have done with the exterior surfaces of the cabinets, remove everything from inside, now would be a good moment to separate the items that are for the rubbish can, and wipe down the inside thoroughly.

 - Rinse off any residual soap on the laminate kitchen cabinets with a clean rag dampened in lukewarm water.